 However, if mediation is not successful and if we need to go to Court for a temporary support motion, then the Case Information Statement serves a similar purpose as the backbone of the case.
 Your CIS provides the judge with your statement on how much income each spouse earns, what the assets are, what the liabilities are, how much it costs for the family to live each month, as well as your spouse's position on these issues.

 After carefully reviewing both your CIS and your spouse's CIS, as well as the supporting documents, the judge then will balance what you say the financial position looks like versus what your spouse says the financial position looks like and come up with some type of a temporary support order.

 If the case still can't be settled, then the CIS once again becomes the backbone of the case when it is used at trial.

 Often, between the day that the case starts and the day that we go to trial, we have to update the Case Information Statement because financial data changes.

 People often ask me if they should either overstate expenses or understate certain expenses when preparing their CIS.
 My answer has been the same for 34 years: tell the truth.

 Neither overstating expenses nor understating them is useful or helpful, and both are unlawful as you would be falsely swearing that your statements are true when you know that they are not.
 False testimony in Court is never a good idea.

 NJ Family Court judges want to help people.
 But people need to give the judges the proper tools so that judges can make proper decisions.

 If you are in Divorce Court, be smart.
 Be proactive.
 Be helpful.

-But most importantly, give your lawyer the tools that he needs to be able to be able to advocate successfully and powerfully for you.
+But most importantly, give your lawyer the tools that he needs to be able to advocate successfully and powerfully for you.